 Get the look: West Elm Overlapping Diamonds Mirror, $429

 We love midcentury minimalist spaces that deliver a sleek, understated feel — and this bathroom is a perfect example.
 Retro-cool exposed bulbs above the vanity strike the right balance between glam and industrial, and these rounded-corner mirrors match the vibe to a T.

 Round wall mirrors have topped the trend charts lately, and it's easy to see why.
 The cool shape is by turns retro and modern and fits in just about anywhere (bonus: no centering required).

 Get the look: Project62 Decorative Wall Mirror, $60

 5. Amoeba, Baby

-The "ameoba" look enjoyed a major moment in midcentury style.
+The "amoeba" look enjoyed a major moment in midcentury style.
 Characterized by asymmetrical shapes that skew from boomerangs to surfboards to kidney bean-like styles, blobby, uneven silhouettes ruled the day — and we think it's high time they got the comeback they deserve.
-This uniquely shaped mirror is trimmed in mid-tone wood, further emphasizing its midcentury roots.
+This uniquely shaped mirror boasts a mid-tone wood frame, further emphasizing its midcentury roots.

 Get the look: West Elm Mid Century Asymmetrical Wall Mirror, $399